pranshu267/pranshu267/README.md

 - **🔭** I'm diving into the world of Machine Learning, hoping my code learns faster than I did in my first year of college!
 - **🎓 Education:**
-  - M.S in Computer Science @ NYU (Recipient of Merit-based scholarship)
+  - M.S in Computer Science @ NYU
   - B.E in Computer Engineering @ Thapar Institute of Engineering and Technology, India
 - **💼 Experience:**
   - **Software Engineer @ ION Trading**